Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

-You can always enjoy a free music concert at Millenium Park holding the annual Grant Park Music Festival, one of the most popular things to do in Chicago in summer.
+You can always enjoy a free music concert at Millenium Park, which holds the annual Grant Park Music Festival, one of the most popular things to do in Chicago in the summer.

-You will also love the Taste of Chicago pop-ups festival showcasing over 40 eateries and food trucks in Grant Park accompanied by live concerts.
+You will also love the Taste of Chicago pop-up festival showcasing over 40 eateries and food trucks in Grant Park, accompanied by live concerts.

 Average temperatures and precipitation: highs of 66F (19C) and lows of 52F (11C); 7 days of rain

-Reasons to visit Anchorage in July: cooler temperatures, incredible scenery, market and festivals
+Reasons to visit Anchorage in July: cooler temperatures, incredible scenery, markets, and festivals